zhorifiandi/localization-hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithQJM.md

   command "*hdfs namenode -initializeSharedEdits*", which will initialize the JournalNodes with the edits data from the local NameNode edits directories.

-At this point you may start both of your HA NameNodes as you normally would start a NameNode.
+At this point you may start all your HA NameNodes as you normally would start a NameNode.

 You can visit each of the NameNodes' web pages separately by browsing to their configured HTTP addresses.
 You should notice that next to the configured address will be the HA state of the NameNode (either "standby" or "active".)
 Whenever an HA NameNode starts, it is initially in the Standby state.